John Wolff's Web Museum

 incorrect, and may cause damage if turned vigorously.
 Check that the

 T-bar has moved to the left, and the timing marks have returned to

 their aligned positions.
-Lift the locking bail again and check that
+Lift the locking plate again and check that

 it resets the T-bar to the centre position.
 Make a backward turn,